Museum as Muse

 Residency Program

 Over the years, the museum has inspired a number of projects as seen on this page.
 In 2021 a residency program was established to encourage creative projects based on the museum's themes, including an annual gallery show.
-For more information on the program, see here!
+For more information on the program, see here.

 Color Studies of the Zymoglyphic Region